 Delhi is not the most popular tourist destination in India.
-There are only a few interesting tourist spots in Delhi, which are all relatively close to each other and therefore can easily be done in one day.
-It was my second time in the city and I still had no real interest in sightseeing in Delhi.
-But with a population of 25 million there must be nice places to visit in India's capital so I decided that although it was Monsoon season to give it a chance and I was staying 3 nights in The LaLit hotel close to all the tourist spots in Delhi.
+According to some people there are only a few interesting tourist spots in Delhi.
+They are all relatively close to each other and can therefore easily be done in one day.
+A city with a population of 25 million there must be nice places to visit.
+In this guide I will point out the top tourist attractions and give you an itinerary for 1 day in Delhi.

 Sightseeing in Delhi itinerary